ShadowXTP/SonicSlash/README.md

 - Duration: Refers to how long the slash lasts, this affects the range of the move.
 - Damage: The damage of the airbending slash
 - Tracker Damage: The damage of the homing attack.
-- Tracking Range: Tracking Range referes to how big the radius is for the move to track its targets, anything outside of the radius won't be tracked.
+- Tracking Range: Tracking Range refers to how big the radius is for the move to track its targets, anything outside of the radius won't be tracked.

 # Requirements
 This addon requires the following plugins: